earthstar-project/earthstar/README.md

 // WRITE PERMISSIONS
 //
 // Keys can specify which authors are allowed to write to them.
-// Author names who occur within parens can write.
+// Author names that occur prefixed by '~' in a key can write to that key.
+//
+// Examples:
+// One author write permission:
-// Like '(@aaa.ed25519)/about'  -- only @aaa can write here.
+//   '~@aaa.ed25519/about'  -- only @aaa can write here.
-// You can also put several authors and they will all have write permissions: '(@a)(@b)(@c)/whiteboard'
+//   '~@aaa.ed25519/follows/@bbb.ed25519'  -- only @aaa can write here
+// Public:
+//   '@aaa.ed25519/wall'  -- no tilde, so anyone can write here
+//   'wiki/kittens'  -- no tilde, so anyone can write here
+// Multiple authors:
+//   'whiteboard/~@aaa.ed25519~@bbb.ed25519'  -- both @aaa and @bbb can write here
+//
-// If there are no parens, the key can be written to by anyone in the workspace. kw.set('(' + author1 + ')/about', '{name: ""}', author1, keypair1.secret);
+kw.set('~' + author1 + '/about', '{name: ""}', author1, keypair1.secret);

 // Coming soon, the workspace can also have members with
 // read or read-write permissions in general.